patkub/mold-inventory/README.md

 ### Run the App locally

-Copy `apps/mold-inventory-app/.env.development.example` to `apps/mold-inventory-app/.env.development`.

-Fill out Auth0 details for dev and prod in:
+Fill out Auth0 details for development in `apps/mold-inventory-app/.env.development`.
-- `apps/mold-inventory-app/.env.development`
-- `apps/mold-inventory-app/.env.production`

-Configure environment variables in `apps/mold-inventory-app/wrangler.jsonc`.
+Configure environment variables for development in `apps/mold-inventory-app/wrangler.jsonc`.

 There are two ways to run the app locally, using either the Next.js development server, or the Cloudflare workerd runtime.